EduardoGMora/EduardoGMora/README.md

-<h1 align="left">Hello World!!</h1>
+<script src=""></script>

+# Hello World!!

 ###

-<h4 align="left">I'm Eduardo Mora , a fullstack and software developer with a strong dedication to mastering new technologies and solving complex problems, ready to collaborate on new projects. :)</h4>
+I'm Eduardo Mora , a fullstack and software developer with a strong dedication to mastering new technologies and solving complex problems, ready to collaborate on new projects. :)

 ###